khulnasoft/tunnel-db/README.md

 `tunnel-db` is a CLI tool and a library to manipulate Tunnel DB.

 ### Library
-Vul uses `tunnel-db` internally to manipulate vulnerability DB.
+Tunnel uses `tunnel-db` internally to manipulate vulnerability DB.
 This DB has vulnerability information from NVD, Red Hat, Debian, etc.

 ### CLI
 The `tunnel-db` CLI tool builds vulnerability DBs.
 A [GitHub Actions workflow](.github/workflows/cron.yml)